juniorrantila/dory/README.md

 ninja -C build
 ```

-After building, the Nemo executable will be found in
+After building, the Dory executable will be found in
 `./build/src/`.

 When developing you may want to run the following command: